How to Analyze Inventory on the Balance Sheet

 Inventory Risk #1: The Risk of Obsolesce

 When too much inventory remains on the balance sheet, there is a major risk of a product or products becoming obsolete.
 This means that the company will either be unable to sell the inventory or must reduce the price of the inventory, sometimes substantially, to sell it as there are now more attractive, newer goods on the market.
-When I first wrote this investing lesson back in 2001-2002, I used the example of Nintendo, the Japanese gaming giant.
-I talked about how the company's then-newest video game system, the Game Cube, would someday be worth far less than the value at which Nintendo carried the inventory on its balance sheet.
+Take Nintendo, the Japanese gaming giant, for example.
+In the early 2000s, the company's then-newest video game system, the Game Cube, would someday be worth far less than the value at which Nintendo carried the inventory on its balance sheet.

 The reasons are not hard to understand.
 New gaming systems with upgraded hardware would be released and the old ones would be sold in discount stores and online auctions.